Medallion architecture: best practices for managing Bronze, Silver and Gold

 For Silver there are a couple of attention points:

-Some people say that Silver can act as a temporary storage layer.
-Thus, older data can be wiped out or storage accounts can be created on the fly.
-Customers question me, do you see this as well?
+Certain individuals propose that Silver can function as a transient storage layer, enabling the deletion of outdated data or the spontaneous creation of storage accounts.
+Customers often inquire if I share this perspective.
 Well, it depends.
 If you aren’t planning on using data in the original context for operational reporting or operational analytics, then Silver can be a temporal layer.
-However, if you plan on retaining history and use this data for operational reporting and analytics, then, I encourage you to make Silver a persistent layer.
+However, if you aim to preserve historical data and employ Silver for operational reporting and analytics, then I would recommend establishing Silver as a permanent layer.

-The same above argument holds true when aligning your lake houses with the source-system side of your architecture.
-If you plan on building data products and strongly want to align data ownership, then I wouldn’t encourage your engineers to already cross-join data between applications from other domains.
+The aforementioned reasoning applies equally to aligning your lake houses with the source-system side of your architecture.
+If you have intentions of constructing data products and are adamant about aligning data ownership, then I advise against your engineers prematurely cross-joining data from applications in other domains.

 - Gold tables represent data that has been transformed for consumption or use cases.

 - Data is stored in an efficient storage format, preferably Delta.

 - Gold uses versioning for rolling back processing errors.